 If you have questions about this info, if you need help during the event, if you get lost, if you are running late, whatever it might be – call us!

-The coaches meeting will be held Thursday, March 14 via webinar.
-More details are under the Competition Information and Coaches Meeting section.
+Similar to last year, the coach’s meeting will be held Thursday, March 19, via webinar.
+More details are under the Competition Information and Coach’s Meeting section.

 Davie County High School

 180 War Eagle Drive

 10:16 a.m.
 Competition begins

 2:00 p.m.
 Awards ceremonies begin in Performing Arts Center

 HODs should have copies of all athlete medical forms with them in case of an emergency or any other medical issue.
 Medical volunteers will be onsite and available for athlete, coach, parent, or volunteer first aid needs.

 - Housing confirmations will be sent out to the Heads of Delegation next week.